Howdy, y'all, I'm Valerie.

 (Music Row / Edgehill)

-Valerie Martin (LCSW, RYT, CSAT Candidate) is a psychotherapist and yoga instructor in Nashville, TN.
-Prior to opening her private practice, Valerie worked in residential treatment, focusing primarily on eating disorders and trauma.
-Valerie takes a holistic treatment approach for mind + body integration and trauma resolution, utilizing EMDR, ego state therapy, yoga (including trauma-sensitive yoga), Acceptance & Commitment Therapy (ACT), and somatic (body-based) and experiential techniques.
-She is also a Certified Sexual Addiction Therapist (CSAT) Candidate.
-Valerie has spoken at numerous behavioral health conferences, primarily in the area of eating disorder treatment.
+Valerie Martin (LCSW, RYT, CHT, CSAT) is a psychotherapist and yoga instructor in Nashville, TN.
+She takes a whole-person therapeutic approach for mind + body integration and trauma resolution, utilizing EMDR, parts work, clinical hypnotherapy, yoga (including trauma-sensitive yoga), Acceptance & Commitment Therapy (ACT), and somatic (body-based) and experiential techniques. .
+Valerie has been a featured speaker at a number of behavioral health conferences, primarily in the area of eating disorder treatment.
 She received a BS in Communications and MSSW in Clinical Social Work at the University of Texas at Austin.